Join the conversation

 Hamish Bond:

 I know better than most men that money is no cure-all.
 I used to think it was.
 I used to think it would open the door to friendship and other essentials more important than power.
 I used to believe it was everything.
 A drug for loneliness, a painkiller for certain memories.
-Well, the whole apothecary shop for every problem of life.
+Well, the whole apothecary shop for every problem of life

-Transcript
+Full Transcript

 00:00:01.000 --> 00:00:03.101